kingsdigitallab/kdl/frontend/src/faqs/what-is-sdlc.md

 ---
-title: What is KDL's Software Development Lifecycle?
+title: What does working with KDL involve?
 order: 0
 tags:
   - faq
 ---

-KDL's Software Development Life Cycle (SDLC) refers to a methodology with clearly defined processes for creating high-quality software.
-In detail, the SDLC methodology focuses on the following project phases of software development with more detailed steps within those phases.
+KDL follows a methodology with clearly defined processes for creating high-quality software.
+This Software Development Life Cycle (SDLC) comprises three main phases of a project's life: Pre-project, Active, and Maintained.
+Each main phase typically contains a number of steps.
+The diagram below gives an overview of the main phases and the steps within them, and other sections in this FAQ give more detailed information about individual steps.

 ### Project phases